klojang4j/klojang-check-benchmarks/README.md

-# JMH Benchmarks for Module nl.naturalis.common
+# JMH Benchmarks for Klojang Check

-Benchmarks using JMH for some critical parts of the naturalis-common.
+JMH Benchmarks using for some critical parts of the Klojang Check.

 ## How to run